 - Terms of Office

-- The President-Elect shall be elected every year and will serve one year as President-Elect, one year and President, and one year as Past-President.
+- The President-Elect shall be elected every other year and will serve two years as President-Elect, and two years as President.

 - The Secretary-Treasurer and the Student Director-at-Large shall be appointed by the Board of Directors annually.